 People want to feel like the brands they trust have human qualities.
 Social channels are a great way to show off the humanistic side of your business.
-You can show behind-the-scenes photos and videos, host live-streamed Q&A sessions, and play an active role in answering questions people might have online.
+You can show behind-the-scenes photos and videos in the form of a collage utilizing a video collage maker, host live-streamed Q&A sessions, and play an active role in answering questions people might have online.
 The stronger your social presence and the more “human” you allow your business to be, the faster your reputation will grow.

 Increase Customer Satisfaction

 Understanding the importance of customer satisfaction isn’t rocket science.
 The happier your customers are, the more likely they are to stick with your business.

 However, it’s not enough to respond to customer complaints and have a strong customer service team.
 While those things are (and always will be) important, it’s just as essential for your small business to go the extra mile in boosting satisfaction.

 Socializing with your audience is a great way to do that.

 Social time is beneficial for everyone.
 It can improve mental health, help with anxiety and depression, and even improve various ailments like high cholesterol.
 As a culture, we’ve gotten away from that kind of connection in some ways.
 As a business, you can boost employee well-being and show your customers you really care by being as engaging as possible.
 Engaging on social media is a wonderful way to start, but don’t be afraid to get creative when it comes to special, unique ways to improve customer satisfaction.